What is Tails?

 PrivacyPersistent Storage

 While Tails is amnesic by default, you can create an encrypted persistent volume to save files across sessions.
+Careful consideration is recommended before enabling persistence.

 - Encrypted with your passphrase